SiriDB/siridb-docs/content/connect/go.md

 ---
 title: "Golang"
-weight: 11
+weight: 16
 ---

 A SiriDB-Connector for the Go language

 ### Installation

-Simple install the package to your [$GOPATH](https://github.com/golang/go/wiki/GOPATH "GOPATH") with the [go tool](https://golang.org/cmd/go/ "go command") from shell:
+Install the package to your [$GOPATH](https://github.com/golang/go/wiki/GOPATH "GOPATH") with the [go tool](https://golang.org/cmd/go/ "go command") from shell:
 ```bash
 $ go get github.com/SiriDB/go-siridb-connector
 ```